 MEET THE STAFF

 Pictured left to right: Tommer Gonser, Diana Faville, and Maria Gonser.

-With roots dating back to 1973, the Attic Gallery has matured into a fine art establishment with the goal of helping people find the perfect piece of art.
+With roots dating back to 1973, the Attic Gallery has matured into a fine art establishment with the goal of helping people find the perfect pieces of art.

 In l973, when Diana Faville saw her friend, Sidonie Caron’s art exhibit at another gallery, she thought she could do a better job of presenting the paintings.
 Wanting to have a show at her house, her husband suggested the attic and proceeded to panel, paint and create lighting.
 You could enter the Faville house, go down the hall and up the stairs with all the doors to the rest of the house closed.
 Once in the attic, it was a different world of art.
 One guest even asked, “Are you sure there is a house under this gallery?”
 The gallery thrived at home as more artist friends exhibited their work.
 Some of the old timers were Le Roy Setziol, John Hamburg, Joe Floren, Elizabeth Brewster Rocchia, Liza Jones, Christine Tarpey and Joe Police who would even come and give demonstrations of his metal firing in the attic.

-The gallery in the attic, allowed Diana to be home in the afternoon for her children (one of whom, David, is now represented at her gallery, another, Maria, works at the gallery, and another, Jeff, is a graphic artist in New York City, while Christopher is an actor in Los Angeles) while in the morning, she would approach corporations to purchase art.
+Having the gallery in the attic allowed Diana to be home in the afternoon for her four children while in the morning she would approach corporations to purchase art.